Welcoming Ukrainian Refugees: 13 Stories That Will Renew Your Faith in Humanity

 Medyka, a small Polish town near the Ukraine border, has become the largest crossing for refugees fleeing the violence.
 Even though the townspeople have little themselves, they are determined to welcome as many Ukrainian refugees as need help and share whatever they have, proving even small acts of kindness make a difference.

 They started by converting their town recreational center into a temporary hotel, holding 250 beds.
 “These refugees have lost almost everything.
 We need to help them.
 Even if that means we’ll have to learn to live with less,” town mayor Marek Iwasieczko told the UN Refugee Agency.

 Germans open their homes to fleeing families

 The biggest and most immediate need for Ukrainian refugees is finding somewhere safe to go.
-Thousands of Germans have heard that plea and rushed to the border to offer shelter.
-It wasn’t an organized effort, just something that so many people had felt in their hearts they needed to do.
+Thousands of Germans heard that plea and rushed to the border to offer shelter.
+It wasn’t an organized effort, just something that many people felt in their hearts they needed to do.

 To overcome the language barrier, they made simple signs: “Big room.
 One–three people.
 Children welcome too!
 For as long as you want.”
 And another: “2 adults, 3 children home.”
 Just as Ukrainian president Volodymyr Zelensky is redefining leadership, everyday people around the world are redefining what it means to be human in a 21st-century war.